pinax/pinax-testimonials/README.md

 `pinax-testimonials` is a well tested, documented, and proven solution for any site wanting to display testimonials.

-Testimonials contain text by an author, with an optional organization affiliation.
+Testimonials contain text by an author with an optional organization affiliation.
+For display, testimonials are retrieved randomly or most recent first.

 ## Getting Started and Documentation

-Follow steps outlined in [Pinax Testimonials Documentation](docs/index.md).
+Follow steps outlined in [Pinax Testimonials Documentation](https://github.com/pinax/pinax-testimonials/blob/master/docs/index.md).

 ## Contribute